 Usually, if you are eligible for Dropbox appointment, you would get a confirmation in the online system itself like below to schedule for Dropbox Appointment.
 So far, we do not have any updates on the US Consulates or US Travel Docs websites yet on how they would handle this.
 Also, we are not sure how they will handle drop box with Emergency Appointments.
 We need to wait for their instructions on how the whole thing works.

-Below is the screenshot of official news alert from US Department of State
+August 25th, 2020 : US Department of State gave original guidance today indicating the flexibility in the dropbox eligibity.
+Below is the screenshot of the news, you can check official news alert from US Department of State

 What is the reality of US Visa Stampings ?
 Emergency Appointments?

-For instance, in India, US Consulates recently announced that they would accept F, J visa stampings as regular visa appointments from August 17th.
-Other visa categories are still not available and need to use Emergency Appointment booking.
-Also, they are not open for Dropbox Appointments or processing 221g cases.
+For instance, in India, US Consulates are currenlty only accepting F, J visa stampings as regular visa appointments and other visa categories are still not available and need to use Emergency Appointment booking.
+Also, they are not yet open for Dropbox Appointments or processing 221g cases.

 Until consulates resume regular visa operations, this relaxation may or may not help.
 You need to wait for the US Travel Docs and Consulates in the country on how they will handle this new change.
 Will keep you all posted.